Endorsements in the 1980 Republican Party presidential primaries

 This is a list of endorsements for declared candidates in the Republican primaries for the 1980 United States presidential election.

+Note: This list only includes endorsements by notable individuals and organizations which have been reported in reliable independent sources.
+Endorsement by individuals does not imply endorsement by their organization.

 Aggregate endorsement caps

 First-instance endorsements by Republicans in the House of Representatives.

 First-instance endorsements by Republicans in the Senate.

 First-instance endorsements by Republican Governors.